RL-VIG/LibFewShot/docs/tutorials/t1-train_and_test_exist_methods.md

 and the testing will start.

-Of course, all of the VAR_DICT variables in`run_test.py`can be removed, by running instruction as follow
+Of course, all of the VAR_DICT variables in`run_test.py` can be removed, by running instruction as follows

 ```shell
 python run_test.py --test_epoch 5 --device_ids 4 --n_gpu 1 --test_episode 600 --episode_size 1